timmyb824/dotfiles/README.md

 ## Installation

 To set up my dotfiles, I've created various custom bash scripts.
 The primary script is `setup.sh`, which will set up chezmoi and my dependencies (1password for secrets management and sops/age for encryption) before installing the dotfiles with chezmoi.
-It will then call the `.config/bin/install.sh` script, to handle the installation of packages and tooling.
+It used to then call the `.config/bin/install.sh` script, to handle the installation of packages and tooling however I've moved these to [ansible](https://github.com/timmyb824/automation_ansible).

 ## Thoughts

 I use to use [oh-my-zsh](https://ohmyz.sh/), but I found that it was too bloated and slow.
 It would often take me several seconds to load a new terminal.
 I decided to switch to a more minimal setup, which has been working well for me.
 I have been using this setup for many months now, and I have been happy with it.